NHS-NGS/GeL2MDT/INSTALLATION.md

 - A directory for storing genes which are downloaded from the genenames API
 - A directory for storing PanelApp JSON files

-We download all these files to ensure that we have a record of what we get from each of these APIs.
+We download all these files to ensure there is a record of what is obtained from these APIs.

 ### 4) Configuring GEL2MDT

-GEL2MDT has a config file which can be found in gelweb/gel2mdt/config/config.txt
+To configure GEL2MDT, please edit gelweb/gel2mdt/config/example_config.txt and rename it to gelweb/gel2mdt/config/config.txt

-This is where you can customise the application to your requirements.
+If contributing to the project, please do not commit your configuration files and instead edit the example_config.txt file.

 Here are the options and what they pertain to: